LoznianuAnamaria/challenges/Github Activity -> Token Trend/README.md

 # GitHub Activity - Impact on Token Prices

-This repository contains an analysis of GitHub activity for the top 6 AI crypto projects: Ocean Protocol, SingularityNET, Fetch.AI, Bittensor, Numerai, and Oraichain.
+This folder contains an analysis of GitHub activity for the top 6 AI crypto projects: Ocean Protocol, SingularityNET, Fetch.AI, Bittensor, Numerai, and Oraichain.

 ## Overview